Aldrich Ames: CIA response

 In late 1986, the CIA assembled a team to investigate the source of the leaks.
-Led by Paul Redmond, and consisting of Jeanne Vertefeuille, Sandra Grimes, Diana Worthen, and Dan Payne, the team examined different possible causes, including the possibilities that the KGB had bugged the agency, or intercepted its communications, or had a mole in place.
-By 1990, the CIA was certain that there was a mole in the agency but could not find the source.
-Recruitment of new Soviet agents came to a virtual halt, as the agency feared it could not protect its current assets.
+Led by Paul Redmond, and including Jeanne Vertefeuille, Sandra Grimes, Diana Worthen, and Dan Payne, the team examined the possibility that the KGB had bugged the agency, intercepted its communications, or had a mole in place.
+By 1990, the CIA was certain that there was a mole in the agency, but was unable to identify the exact source.
+Recruitment of new Soviet agents was brought to a near halt, since the agency feared it could not protect its current assets.

 Prior to that, in November 1989, a fellow employee reported that Ames seemed to be enjoying a lifestyle well beyond the means of a CIA officer, and that his wife's family was less wealthy than he had claimed.
-Worthen, one of the members of the mole leak team, had known Rosario Ames prior to her marriage, and had met with her one day to discuss installing drapes in the Ames residence.
-Worthen had recently installed drapes in her own home, and knew they could be expensive.
-She asked which room to concentrate upon first, at which Rosario laughed and said, "Do not worry about the price, we are going to have the whole house done at once!"
-Worthen also knew that Rosario's parents had little money, but a CIA contact in Bogotá observed that her family was now well-off.
+Worthen, one of the members of the mole hunt team, had known Rosario prior to her marriage and had met with her one day to discuss installing drapes in the Ames residence.
+Worthen had recently installed drapes in her own home and knew they could be expensive.
+She asked which room to concentrate on first, to which Rosario laughed and said, "Do not worry about the price, we are going to have the whole house done at once!".
+Worthen also knew that Rosario's parents had little money, and a CIA contact in Bogotá observed that her family was now well-off.
 Nevertheless, the CIA moved slowly.
 When the investigator assigned to look at Ames' finances began a two-month training course, no one immediately replaced him.
-Investigators were also diverted by a false story from a CIA officer abroad who claimed that the Soviets had penetrated the CIA with an employee born in the USSR.
+Investigators were also diverted by a false story from a CIA officer abroad who claimed that the Soviets had penetrated the CIA with an employee born in the USSR (Ames was born in River Falls, Wisconsin).

 In 1986 and 1991, Ames passed two polygraph examinations while spying for the Soviet Union.
-Ames was initially "terrified" at the prospect of taking the test, but he was advised by the KGB "to just relax".
-Ames' test demonstrated deceptive answers to some questions but the examiners passed him, perhaps, in the later opinion of the CIA, because the examiners were "overly friendly" and therefore did not induce the proper physiological response.
+He was initially "terrified" at the prospect of taking the test but was advised by the KGB "to just relax".
+Ames' test demonstrated deceptive answers to some questions, but the examiners passed him.
+In the later opinion of the CIA, this was because the examiners were "overly friendly" and therefore did not induce the proper physiological response.

 The CIA finally focused on Ames after co-workers noted his sharper personal appearance, including: